patleeman/FastNotes/readme.md

 * create - Create a new note with an unlimited number of tags in a single command.

     ```bash
+    #Create a basic untitled note and open it up in your favorite text editor.
+    note create
+    #Hint: If you want to add tags to a file, in your text editor, add tags by adding a @ in front of it on the tag line.

-    #Create a note using the pre-defined template named Cool_test_note with the following tags...*
+    #Create a note named Cool_test_note with the tags python, bash and work...*
     note create Cool_test_note python bash work
     #Hint: Use underscores to denote spaces in the note title*
     ```